 Credit Risk - The Indenture does not have a formal investment policy that would limit its investment choices based on credit ratings by nationally recognized statistical rating organizations.
-As of December 31, 2013, the Program's investments in U.S. Government Money Market Funds were rated AAA by Standard & Poor's.
+As of December 31, 2014, the Program's investments in U.S. Government Money Market Funds were rated AAA by Standard & Poor's.

 Concentration of credit risk - The Indenture places no limit on the amount the Authority may invest in any one issuer.
-More than 5% of the Authority's investments in FNMA are with the same issuer.
-The FNMA investments are 5.3% of the Program's total investments.
+None of the Authority's investments are more than 5% with the same issuer.